gcripert/CO2_emissions/README.md

 You will need to have Python 3.11 installed to run this program

 1. Clone this repository to your machine
-2. Activate the virtual environment in the project folder
+2. Create and activate the virtual environment in the project folder
 3. Use pip to install requirements.txt
 4. Run CO2_emissions_analysis.py